ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="list"></a>GET

-Gets a list of film locations
+Gets all film locations.

-Gets a list of film locations.
+Gets all film locations, ordered by the time of creation.